DFgraphics/Meph/README.md

 ________________________________________
 This edition of Meph 32x is designed for use with Lazy Newb Packs.
 Simply drop the "Meph" folder into the /LNP/graphics/ folder of a compatible Lazy Newb Pack and use the PyLNP launcher to install.

-The tileset is designed to be used with dfhack and Text-will-be-text (TWBT) plugin, but can be run without them by switching the GRAPHICS_FONT to "Meph_32x32_text.png" in the "Customize" tab of the "Graphics" tab of the PyLNP launcher.
+The tileset is designed to be used with both dfhack and Text-will-be-text (TWBT) plugin, but can be run without them by switching the "GRAPHICS_FONT" to "Meph_32x32_text.png" in the "Customize" tab of the "Graphics" tab of the PyLNP launcher.

 The tileset needs a horizontal resolution of min.
 2560p and a vertical resolution of min.
 800p.
 Any 1440p display will be able to properly show it in full size, although I do recommend a 4k display.